Cate Campbell

+Cate Natalie Campbell, OAM (born 20 May 1992) is an Australian former competitive swimmer.
+She is the current world record holder in the short course 100 m freestyle.
+She is also a former world record holder in the long course 100 m freestyle, breaking Britta Steffen's supersuit WR by 0.01.

+Campbell has eight Olympic medals, four of which are gold, across four Olympics.
+Campbell was Australia's joint flagbearer at the Tokyo 2020 Olympics.

-She is coached by Simon Cusack at the Commercial Swimming Club.
+She was coached by Simon Cusack at the Commercial Swimming Club for over two decades, before moving to train with Damien Jones at the Rackley Swimming Club, then Vince Raleigh at Chandler in her fifth and final Olympic campaign bid.

+Campbell is regarded as one of the greatest Australian swimmers and one of the best relay swimmers of all time, holding four of the fastest 100 m freestyle splits in history at the time of her retirement.
+In particular, she has been credited as the doyen of the Australian women's sprinting dynasty alongside her sister Bronte.

 Early life

 Cate is the first of five children born to South African parents, Eric, an accountant, and Jenny, a nurse.
 She has four younger siblings (three sisters and one brother): Bronte, Jessica, Hamish, and Abigail.
 Her brother Hamish has severe cerebral palsy and requires around-the-clock care.

 Jenny used to be a swimmer and taught her three daughters to swim, in the pool at the family's home.
 Cate also recalls swimming near Hippopotami in Lake Malawi as a small child.
 Lake Malawi is the second deepest lake in Africa.
 It was in this lake that her father, Eric, would go sailing on weekends.
 Campbell and her siblings were homeschooled as children.
 Her mother also frequently read the Bible to her, while she was growing up.
 The Campbells lived in a big house, with no TV.
 They had many pets, including turkeys, guinea pigs, dogs, cats, and chickens.
 Campbell describes every morning like "an Easter egg hunt; the chickens would lay eggs all around the house."

-During her schooling, Campbell states she could not sing or dance, but swimming was something in which she excelled.
+During her schooling, Campbell states she could not sing or dance, but swimming was something she excelled at.
 She also stated she received top marks for public speaking at school.
 Aside from those, she claims she was an "average student".

-The Campbells moved from Malawi to Australia in 2001 and it was soon after this that Campbell took up competitive swimming.
+The Campbells moved from Malawi to Australia in 2001 and Campbell took up competitive swimming soon after.
 She completed her secondary school studies at Kenmore State High School in Brisbane, Queensland.
-Her sister Bronte is also an Olympic swimmer and the pair competed in the same event at the 2012 Summer Olympics.
+Her sister Bronte is also an Olympic swimmer and the pair competed in the same event at the 2012 Summer Olympics, and won the gold medal together at the 2016 Summer Olympics as members of the Australian women's 4 × 100 m freestyle team.

-In 2007, she went to the Australian Youth Olympic Festival in Sydney and won two gold medals in the 50 metre individual freestyle and 4 × 100 metre freestyle relay.
-She followed this up in 2008 with a victory in the 50 metre freestyle at the Japan Open, beating compatriot Libby Trickett and setting new Australian and Commonwealth records with her time of 24.48 seconds.